-- This talk came about following a phishing talk I did for the Valley Fraud Group in Eugene; I'm delighted to have the chance to share some material from that talk plus some additional items with a wider audience here today. - By prior arrangement with Sean, he's provided you with an introduction to the phishing problem and a legal perspective; this talk will be more oriented toward what banks and other financial institutions can do on a technical basis plus some investigative tools and approaches you may find useful and appropriate. - To help me stay on track, I've laid this talk out in some detail; doing so will also hopefully make it easier for folks to follow what I'm trying to say if they end up looking at this talk after the fact.
+- This talk came about following a phishing talk I did for the Valley Fraud Group in Eugene; Sean invited me to adapt and share some material from that talk with a wider audience here today. - This talk is intended to help you understand technical approaches to dealing with the phishing threat. - To help me stay on track, I've laid this talk out in some detail; doing so will also hopefully make it easier for folks to follow what I'm trying to say if they end up looking at this talk after the fact.